LvdT/chowdown/_recipes/amblet.md

 - salt

 directions:
-- Mix the egg with the flour.
+- Mix the egg with the flour
-- Add milk slowly until the mix becomes fluid, but not runny.
+- Add milk slowly until the mix becomes fluid, but not runny
-- Pour some of the mix in a buttered or oiled pan, rotate the pan to spread it evenly.
+- Pour some of the mix in a buttered or oiled pan, rotate the pan to spread it evenly
-- Cook until the borders start to darken, then flip and finish cooking.
+- Cook until the borders start to darken, then flip and finish cooking

 ---